 Australia has an excellent public transportation system that might help you keep your travel costs to a minimal.
 Trains and buses are the cheapest traveling choices in Australia.
 Additionally, if you live on campus, you may be able to use transportation provided by your university.

 A bus ticket costs an average of AUD 3.
 If you need to travel significantly, you may also get a day pass for AUD 8.
 A cab ride costs approximately AUD 4, depending on the distance traveled.
 Overall, travel costs contribute AUD 30 to AUD 60 per week of an international student’s overall living expenses.

 Food and recreation costs

 Food is expensive in Australia and makes for a large portion of your living expenditures as an international student.
 If you eat out, the typical cost of a lunch might range from AUD 18 and AUD 80, depending on where you go.
-If you intend to cook, the average monthly grocery bill will be between AUD 500 and AUD 1000.
+If you intend to cook, the average monthly grocery shop item bill will be between AUD 500 and AUD 1000.

 Your typical cost of living in Australia also includes costs for recreational activities like movies, pubs, etc.